 The director confirms that applicable accounting standards have been followed and that the financial statements have been prepared on a going concern basis.
 The directors have reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
-The company had a NIL liability at 31st March 2024 and total assets was TZS 5,089,000.
+The company had a liability on 31st March 2025 amounting to TZS 456,979 million and a total assets was TZS 29,957,729 million.

-The Company's state of affairs as at 31 March 2024 is shown in the accompanying statement of financial position.
+The Company's state of affairs as at 31 March 2025 is shown in the accompanying statement of financial position.
 The Directors consider the Company to be solvent on the basis of the working capital position.